 Housing and Rules of Conduct

-VASI students are able to get a feel for college life by staying in one of Boston University’s residence halls.
-Male and female students stay in different areas, and all students are assigned another VASI student as their roommate.
+VASI students are able to experience college life by staying in one of Boston University’s residence halls.
+Male and female students stay in different areas, and students are assigned another VASI student as their roommate.
 BU’s residence halls are equipped with 24-hour security personnel and observe a nightly curfew.
-VASI counselors who are current BU School of Visual Arts students or recent alums stay in the halls with the students to provide guidance and supervision, and Resident Assistants trained by BU Residence Life also live in each hall to provide additional support.
+VASI counselors who are current BU School of Visual Arts students or recent alums stay in the halls with the students to provide mentorship, and Resident Assistants trained by BU Residence Life also live in each hall to provide additional support.

 Curfew rules are in place to protect each student’s safety.
 The residence hall curfew is strictly enforced and is as follows: